ShoeJain/lox-interpreter/README.md

 # Lox Interpreter

 An interpreter written in Java for modified-Lox (the programming language specified in Robert Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/) book.
-I followed the book for a handful of chapters before branching out and making my own grammar/implementation.
+I followed the book for a handful of chapters before branching out and making my own additions to the grammar/implementation.

 I made this because I took a Compilers class at university and walked away feeling like I didn't really gain an intuitive understanding of how compilers/interpreters are made, and what goes into crafting a programming or domain specific language.
 I would highly recommend the [Crafting Interpreters](https://craftinginterpreters.com/) book to anyone who wants to learn the same topic.